92181/tictactoe/README.md

 # TicTacToe JS

-Basic and plain version of the game TicTacToe, it is fairly hardcoded but still adaptable.
-Hopefully some use to someone.
+Basic version of the game TicTacToe written in Javascript, displayed on a canvas.
+Keeps track of the player scores and allows the player to reset the game and score.
+The file can be opened by any modern browser.